boennecd/mmcif/examples/prostate-sims.md

     knots = c(`21.5%` = 0.5769, `40.5%` = 0.7479, `59.5%` = 0.9623, `78.5%` = 1.259),
     boundary_knots = c(`2.5%` = 0.2772, `97.5%` = 2.0689)))
 ```

+A function is then assigned to simulate a data set with a given number
+of families of a given maximum size.
+The families are taken to be
+siblings rather than DZ twins.
+We do this to test the code for the
+composite likelihood.

 ``` r
 library(mvtnorm)